billp/TermiNetwork/README.md

     }
 }
 ```
-You can optionally pass a requestConfiguration object to make all the request inherit the specified settings. (see 'Advanced usage with configuration and custom queue' above for how to create a configuration object.)
+You can optionally pass a requestConfiguration object to make all requests inherit the specified settings. (see 'Advanced usage with configuration and custom queue' above for how to create a configuration object.)

 #### TodosRouter.swift